oguzhan-yilmaz/jenkins-job-backup-keycloak/README.md

 # jenkins-job-backup-keycloak

-A jenkins job to backup running keycloak container in a K8s cluster
+A jenkins job to backup running bitnami Keycloak container in a K8s cluster.

 ## Index